Every wand we craft has unique mythos and a special spell. This wand is called the Flame Tamer.

 From our store we craft little bags and jars filled with ground up herbs and flowers as presents.

-And bottle up our best dried herbs to be used in our cooking!
+We also bottle up our best dried herbs to be used in our cooking and potion-making!